-Group Description Illustrative prevalence 1 - Currently hypertensive women (Priority) Women with chronic hypertension, gestational hypertension or pre- eclampsia.
-10% 2 - Normotensive women considered at higher risk of pregnancy hypertension by NICE guideline Women with one of the following risk factors: hypertensive disease during a previous pregnancy chronic kidney disease autoimmune disease (e.g. systemic lupus erythematosus or antiphospholipid syndrome) type 1 or type 2 diabetes Women with two of the following risk factors: first pregnancy age 40 years or older pregnancy interval of more than 10 years body mass index (BMI) of 35 kg/m2 or more family history of preeclampsia multi-fetal pregnancy
+Group Description Illustrative prevalence 1 - Currently hypertensive women (Priority) Women with chronic hypertension, gestational hypertension or pre-eclampsia.
+10% 2 - Normotensive women considered at higher risk of pregnancy hypertension by NICE guideline Women with one of the following risk factors: - hypertensive disease during a previous pregnancy - chronic kidney disease - autoimmune disease (e.g. systemic lupus erythematosus or antiphospholipid syndrome) - type 1 or type 2 diabetes Women with two of the following risk factors: - first pregnancy - age 40 years or older - pregnancy interval of more than 10 years - body mass index (BMI) of 35 kg/m2 or more family history of preeclampsia 3 - Normotensive women - multi-fetal pregnancy All other normotensive pregnant women as part of standard antenatal care (including those who may need to self-isolate for a period).